 Coverage of at least \$100,000 for international students is a recommendation by the American College Health Association and the National Association for Foreign Student Advisors.
-This purchase will be facilitated with the business office.
+This purchase will be facilitated with the Director of Student Health.

 Refunds/ credit balances